andresgvelasquez/Statistical-Data-Analysis/README.md

 - The maximum spending for Surf plan is $590.37 USD compared to the Ultimate plan's maximum of $182 USD.
 Surf plan users tend to spend more.

+For this reason, we recommend investing in the Ultimate plan.
+It yields higher average revenue and demonstrates greater stability.

 **Internet Consumption**

 The behavior varies according to the plan.